20 N. Robinson Avenue,

 Opened on March 5, 1937 with Grace Moore in “When You’re in Love”.
 The State Theatre was one of only a handful of theatres built to exclusively showcase Columbia Pictures.
-In fact, within the State’s logo design was the prominnent slogan “HOME TO COLUMBIA PICTURES!”
+In fact, within the State’s logo design was the prominent slogan “HOME TO COLUMBIA PICTURES!”.

-Architect W.T Vahlberg designed the State Theatre as Streamline/Moderne.
+Architect W.T Vahlberg designed the State Theatre in a Streamline/Moderne style.
 At the far end of a Hollywood chic lobby was a dramatic, sunken lounge.

 The auditorium carried a rust colour scheme, featured stadium style seating with gradual floor rake that became quite steep near the rear of the house, resulting in excellent sight lines.
-Gorgeous, heavy drapes adorned a grafully curved screen.
+Gorgeous, heavy drapes adorned a fully curved screen.
 Indirect lighting throughout the interior bathed the space in soft hues.

-Shortsighted urban development caused the State Theatre to be razed in 1971, a sad loss to downtown Oklahoma City.
+Short sighted urban development caused the State Theatre to be razed in late-December 1971, a sad loss to downtown Oklahoma City.

 Just login to your account and subscribe to this theater.